hucker/ten8t/README.md

 testing becomes intractable.

 TDD complements YAGNI principles in my development approach.
-Rather than creating extensive object systems upfront, I build classes incrementally, only refactoring when the existing abstraction no longer supports clean design.
+Rather than creating extensive object systems upfront, classes were built incrementally, only refactoring when the existing abstraction no longer supports clean design.
 This contrasts with my early career tendency to build elaborate webs of interacting objects most of which would never be derived from and often times needed extensive coupling.

 ## Philosophy

-I designed the "API" to prioritize flexibility and dev. experience.
-Rather than requiring strict parameter formats, the library "intelligently" handles various input types to save users time and reduce friction.
-Reverse JSON mindset.
+The general "API" to `ten8t` prioritizes flexibility and dev. experience.
+Rather than requiring strict parameter formats, the library "intelligently" handles various input types to save users time and reduces friction.

 The API often times accepts data in multiple types: